Indigenous Cultures and Globalization

-Aboriginal communities are frequently marginalized, and as such have poor access to services regarding medicine, youth, employment, and/or disability.
-Aboriginal organizations have been taking the initiative in attempting to address this disadvantage and are using the Internet as a platform to battle against this issue.
+Aboriginal communities have been frequently economincally marginalized, and as such have poor access to services regarding medicine, youth, employment, and/or disability.
+Aboriginal organizations have been taking the initiative in attempting to address this disadvantage using the Internet as a platform.
 For example, the Keewaytinook Okimakanak First Nation in Northern Ontario, Canada, established a telehealth program in 1999, starting with weekly videoconferenced sessions from psychiatry hospital in Winnepeg (OECD, 2001).
 Following vast local support and extensive local consultation, mental health services were targeted because of the lack of qualified professionals in the area.
 Since then these services have extended to 14 telehealth centres with a complete range of medical specialists (Dyson & Underwood, 2006).
 This telehealth program is supported by K-Net, a website maintained by the Government of Canada and its technology network (accessed 2008).

 Several online resources in the world support the aspirations and achievements of Aboriginal sportsmen and women according to Dyson & Underwood(2006), for example, Aboriginal Sports Circle in Canada, the Native American Sports Council in the USA , and the National Aboriginal Sports Corporation in Australia .
 These sites give visitors sports news, access to apply for awards and special programs, testimonies of sporting role models, and other services (e.g. links to coaching material and drills).
 Generally, all these online sites are under the control of Aboriginal people and are "well funded, kept consistently current, and are well designed" (Dyson & Underwood, 2006, p.
 72).